How To Initiate a Mercury Clean Out in Your School

 - Do not vacuum or sweep up broken items

 - Use a damp cloth to collect shards of glass and phosphor powder

 - Place all spill clean up materials in a puncture-resistant, sealed plastic container or bag

 - Do not place broken lamps and clean-up materials in trash.
 Broken fluorescent lamps should be disposed of as hazardous waste; they cannot be disposed of as universal waste.

 If a fluorescent lamp breaks on a carpet, the contaminated section of the carpet must be cut out and disposed of appropriately as hazardous waste, or a professional mercury spill clean-up contractor may be called.
 They may have other safe, alternative methods to clean the carpet.

-You hope it doesn't get to this point, when you have to call in the professionals to clean up a significant mercury spill!
+We hope it doesn't get to the point when you have to call in the professionals to clean up a significant mercury spill!

 It's costly both in time and in money!!

 When can a mercury spill lead to health problems??